Surabhi2000/Pepsi_LandingPage/README.md

 ![snapshot](ss.png)

-Using basic of HTML,CSS I have made the landing page of Pepsi.
+Using basic of HTML,CSS,JS I have made the landing page of Pepsi.